heintayzar-hm/catalog-of-things/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **What type of Structured Query Language did we use for the schema**
+- **What type of Structured Query Language did we use for the database schema?**

-  - PostgreSQL
+  - We used PostgreSQL for the database schema.
+The schema is defined in the schema.sql file.

-- **Where did we link all the application features for displaying on the UI**
+- **Where are the application features linked for display on the user interface?**

-  - app.rb file
+  - The application features are linked and implemented in the main.rb file.
+The main.rb file serves as the entry point for the console application and allows users to manage collections of the things they own.
+The console app presents a list of options to perform, allows users to choose an option, and prompts them for any necessary parameters.
+The user interface also makes use of the data stored in the database and JSON files to display information about the user's collections.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>